Project description DigitalSOW

 Problem definition

-In recent years, numerous logistics centres have been built in the immediate vicinity of the Berlin motorway ring (A10) to supply the Berlin metropolitan region.
-From these centres, goods are largely transported by road to the capital.
-Due to the predicted growth in online trade, a further increase in delivery traffic is to be expected in the future.
+In recent years, numerous logistics centres have been built along the Berlin motorway ring (A10) to supply the Berlin metropolitan region.
+Goods are mainly transported from these centres by road, leading to an increase in traffic volumes.
+In view of the forecast growth in online retail, a further increase in delivery traffic is to be expected in the coming years.

-Parallel to the development of a digital infrastructure along the waterway, the transport units and the transport process logistics must be adapted to the new requirements of city logistics.
-Digital transport documents, precise ship position and environment detection, automated and autonomous driving and a suitable communication infrastructure for networking the vehicles with a control centre are important challenges in this complex of topics.
+In addition to the development of a digital infrastructure along the waterways, the means of transport and logistical processes must also be adapted to the requirements of city logistics.
+This includes digital transport documents, precise vessel position and environment detection, automated and autonomous control and a powerful communication infrastructure for networking the vehicles with a central control centre.
+These measures are crucial in order to efficiently integrate waterway transport into the existing logistics system and enable a sustainable reduction in road traffic.

 Project goal